decred/dcrwallet/rpc/documentation/api.md

 to be unlocked in order to derive account hardened extended pubkeys, and thus the private passphrase must be passed as a parameter when performing this action.
 Account discovery is typically only required when reseeding a wallet.
+The address discover will begin at the provided starting block hash.
+If none is provided, then the current network's GenesisHash will be used.

 **Request:** `DiscoverAddressesRequest`